-The EU rules grant Member States the power to apply derogations to further specific categories of vehicles and drivers while on national journeys.
+The EU rules grant member states the power to apply derogations to further specific categories of vehicles and drivers while on national journeys.
 The following derogations have been implemented in the UK.

-Note: In some cases it may be necessary to refer to case law for definitive interpretations.
+Note: In some cases, it may be necessary to refer to case law for definitive interpretations.

 Derogations Notes Vehicles with between 10 and 17 seats used exclusively for the non-commercial carriage of passengers.
 This would apply to minibuses used by the voluntary and community sector (e.g. under section 19 and 22 permits) provided the operation as a whole is carried out without a view to profit, nor incidentally to an activity which is itself carried out with a view to profit.
 Vehicles owned or hired without a driver by public authorities that do not compete with private transport undertakings.
-The derogation only applies to vehicles being used: for the provision of ambulance services by or at the request of an NHS body; for the transport of organs, blood, equipment, medical supplies or personnel by or at the request of an NHS body; by a local authority to provide services for old people or for mentally or physically handicapped people; or by HM Coastguard or a general or local lighthouse authority; for maintaining railways by the British Railways Board, any holder of a network licence which is a company wholly owned by the Crown, Transport for London (or a wholly owned subsidiary), a Passenger Transport Executive or a local authority; or by the British Waterways Board for the purpose of maintaining navigable waterways.
+The derogation only applies to vehicles being used: for the provision of ambulance services by or at the request of an NHS body; for the transport of organs, blood, equipment, medical supplies or personnel by or at the request of an NHS body; by a local authority to provide services for old people or for mentally or physically handicapped people; or by HM Coastguard or a general or local lighthouse authority.
+Vehicles operated exclusively on islands whose area does not exceed 2,300 km2 and that are not linked to the rest of the national territory by a bridge, ford or tunnel open for use by a motor vehicle.
+Vehicles used for driving instruction and examination with a view to obtaining a driving licence or a certificate of professional competence, provided that they are not being used for the commercial carriage of goods or passengers.
+Including instruction in connection with Driver Certificate of Professional Competence (CPC) renewal.
+Vehicles used exclusively on roads inside hub facilities such as ports, airports, interports and railway terminals.
+This applies only to those vehicles being used within the perimeter of these areas (rather than those driving to or through the areas), although we accept that these vehicles may occasionally leave the site for vehicle maintenance purposes.
+Specially fitted mobile project vehicles, the primary purpose of which is use as an educational facility when stationary.
+For example, play buses and mobile libraries and classrooms.